Grafijoss/reactExpertReduxThunks/README.md

 ```javascript
 import { createStore, applyMiddleware } from 'redux'
 ```
-**Note: applyMiddleWare it is a function that cans recive all of  the moddlewares tha we want**
+> Note: applyMiddleWare it is a function that cans recive all of  the mIddlewares thaT we want

 8. we import thunk from redux-thunk
 ```javascript
 import thunk from 'redux-thunk'